A raw or unprocessed material that can be bought or sold and is used to make something else that eventually is consumed is called a commodity.

 The Forward Contracts enables the products which can be sold or bought at a fixed price for delivery at a particular future time

-And there are also ‘options’ and ‘futures’.
+and ‘futures’.
 A party can also avail an option to buy or sell at a future time but not the obligation to do so.
 Futures are similar but parties have to deliver a commodity or pay for it.

-It is easy to see that options and futures are like bets on the future price of an item on which they are built.
+and futures are like bets on the future price of an item on which they are built.
 As a result, they can be used for hedging "real" trades.
-For example, an airline may purchase a forward contract or select an option or future to lock the future price of its fuel.
+For example, an airline may purchase a forward contract or select an option or future to lock the

 But there are also opportunities to speculate on commodity derivatives - buying or selling with the belief that a change in price would be profitable.
 Better (or safer) if you can hedge your bet using an option or future.